The Powerlessness of the Powerful: Can Energy Elites Construct Energy Futures?

 Energy Prosperity in Ghana: oil extraction and energy futures in an emerging African petrostate

 Duration: April 2019-March 2022

 Status: Pauline is currently conducting fieldwork in Takoradi, Ghana.

 Pauline’s three-year postdoctoral research project looks at the value of oil and alternative renewable energy sources in Ghana, a country that positions itself as an energy frontier for rethinking the relationship between hydrocarbon dependency and more sustainable energy futures in a context of environmental crisis.

 Exploring visions of energy transitions in the City and among environmental activists in the UK

-Liquid Futures: Financial perspectives on the value and ethics of oil from Houston, Texas
+Liquid Futures – financial perspectives on oil from Houston Texas

 Duration: September 2018 – September 2021